The Diamond Circle: Iceland Travel Guide

 Laugar

-Lifsmótun campsiteWhen you are done with Goðafoss, continue east, driving 10km/6.2 miles until you have to make a right turn to continue on the Ring road.
-Soon after you have turned, you’ll arrive in the village of Lagaur where you’ll find a great swimming pool, campsite and a gas station too of course.
-Just south of Laugar you have another wonderful little campsite which have been spoken highly of by one of our CamperStories competitors.
+Lifsmótun campsiteWhen you are done visiting Goðafoss, continue east, driving 10km/6.2 miles until you have to make a right turn to continue on the Ring Road.
+Soon after you have turned, you’ll arrive in the village of Laugar where you’ll find a great swimming pool, a campsite and a gas station.
+Just south of Laugar you have another wonderful little campsite, which has been spoken highly of by one of our CamperStories competitors.

-SkútustaðargígarWhen you continue south you will arrive at the last crossroad (nr:7, see map) and your last choice for the Diamond Circle.
+SkútustaðargígarWhen you continue south you will arrive at the last crossroad (Road 7, see map) and your last choice for the Diamond Circle.
 If you take a left turn, you’ll drive north of Lake Mývatn, you will pass plenty of small craters but you will do that too when you take the south route.
-If you continue straight on to road nr:848, you’ll pass the famous Skútustaðargígar craters.
-From thereon, it’s just a short drive until you are back to Reykjahlíð and have then concluded the longer version of the Diamond Circle.
+If you continue straight on to Road 848, you’ll pass the famous Skútustaðargígar craters.
+From there, it’s just a short drive until you are back to Reykjahlíð and have then concluded the longer version of the Diamond Circle.
 A 260km/162 miles trip which, if driven nonstop, would take you just under 4 hours.

 What to do around Lake Mývatn

-Around Reykjahlíð there are many very impressive places to check out.
-The closest one must be the hot spring Stóragjá.
-A small little hot spring you have to look for and then put on your swimwear and climb down a ladder to get to it.
-Crystal clear water with perfect temperatures.
-Check the map where to find it but you will have to look for it fir it is well hidden.
+Around Reykjahlíð there are many impressive places to check out.
+The closest one is the hot spring Stóragjá.
+A small hot spring you have to look for and then put on your swimwear and climb down a ladder to get to it.
+It has crystal clear water with perfect temperatures.
+Check the map to find it but keep in mind you will have to look for it, since it is well hidden.

 Dimmuborgir

 Dimmuborgir south of ReykjahlíðDimmuborgir, meaning Dark cities or Dark castle, is an area with stunning rock formations.
-It lies just south of Reykjahlíð (crossroads 8).
-There are paths to walk on around there so it’s an easy hike among fantastic lava formations created when a massive lava tube collapsed some 2300 years ago.
-There you’ll find all shapes of small caves, lava pillars, cells and what not to explore there.
-In Norse mythology it’s believed Dimmuborgir connects to hell and in the Norwegian Christian lore they believe Satan landed there when he was thrown our from heaven.
+It lies just south of Reykjahlíð.
+There are paths to walk on around there so it’s an easy hike among fantastic lava formations created when a massive lava tube collapsed some 2,300 years ago.
+There you’ll find all sorts of small caves, lava pillars, and cells to explore.
+In Norse mythology it’s believed that Dimmuborgir connects to hell and in the Norwegian Christian lore they believe Satan landed there when he was thrown out from heaven.
 The Norwegians used to call the place “The Catacombs of Hell”.

 Hverfjall aka Hverfell is a tephra cone or tuff ring volcano and erupted some 2500 years ago.
 It’s a short drive south from Reykjahlíð.
 Just drive south a few minutes until you reach crossroads 9 (see map).